Language Accessibility Advisory Committee (LAAC)

 The California State Language Accessibility Advisory Committee was established in 2016 to advise the Secretary of State on the accessibility of elections and election materials to non-English preference voters.
 Chief Elections Officer Mark Church established the San Mateo County Language Accessibility Advisory Committee (LAAC) in 2017.

-The mission of the San Mateo County LAAC is to to advise and assist the Chief Elections Officer on matters relating to language accessibility to the electoral process by voters with limited English proficiency and to enhance language accessibility opportunities and compliance with all federal, state and local laws.
+The mission of the San Mateo County LAAC is to advise and assist the Chief Elections Officer on matters relating to language accessibility to the electoral process by voters with limited English proficiency and to enhance language accessibility opportunities and compliance with all federal, state and local laws.

 - Provide expertise and advice on language accessibility issues